-If the caller asks to meet you, you may choose or not choose to do so.
+If the caller asks to meet you, you may choose to do so not.
 The decision is yours.
 We suggest, however, that if you choose to meet a caller, you do so in a public place.

-We NEVER give out the telephone number of another Al-Anon member.
-We NEVER leave a message on a caller’s answering machine or voicemail.
+We NEVER give out the telephone number of another Al-Anon member and we NEVER leave a message on a caller’s answering machine or voicemail.

 The Telephone Answering Service (TAS) coordinator and position includes the following duties: